alhassy/emacs.d/README.md

 Use `M-x (magit-list-repositories) RET` to list local repositories:

-Below are the git repos I'd like to clone
+Below are the git repos I'd like to clone.

     ;; Do not ask about this variable when cloning.
     (setq magit-clone-set-remote.pushDefault t)